morteza-shoushtari/starter-academic/content/home/accomplishments.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Certificates & Awards"
+title = "Certificates & Honors"
 subtitle = ""

 # Date format